To help assess the levels of iron stored in your body

 How is it used?

 The ferritin blood test is requested to see how much iron your body has stored for future use.
-It is the most useful indicator of iron deficiency, as the ferritin stores can be significantly decreased before any fall in serum iron occurs.
+It is the most useful indicator of iron deficiency, as the ferritin stores can be significantly low before any decrease in levels of iron in the blood occurs.

 If iron excess is suspected, ferritin may be requested in combination with an iron test and either total iron binding capacity (TIBC), unbound iron binding capacity (UIBC), or transferrin saturation (TSAT).
 An elevated ferritin in combination with a high iron level and either a low TIBC, low UIBC or an elevated TSAT is diagnostic of iron overload.